10 Different Types of Frogs in Arizona

 The Mountain Tree Frog is the state’s most abundant frog.
 It is found on the ground or in trees, but it avoids pools of water.
 The Mountain Tree Frog is a species that can be found in the foothills of Arizona.

-It can be identified by its dark olive or brown back with green stripes and its light belly, which has yellow or red blotches.
+Its dark olive or brown back can identify it with green stripes and its light belly, which has yellow or red blotches.

 5. The Northern Leopard Frog